 II.
-Friend of the Court Parenting Time Motions and Violations
+Friend of the Court Cases Eligible for Mediation

-If a party who has a right to interact with a child submits a written parenting time motion or a parenting time complaint that states specific facts, the Friend of the Court office will review the case to determine its eligibility for mediation.
+A matter may be referred by a Judge or a Friend of the Court Referee.
+Also, if a party, who has a right to interact with a child, submits a written parenting time motion or a parenting time complaint, the Friend of the Court office will review the case to determine its eligibility for mediation.

 - A. The following cases will not be referred to mediation: - 1.
 Cases involving child abuse or neglect. - 2.
 Cases involving domestic abuse. - 3.
 Cases where there is an inability of one or both parents to negotiate for themselves at the mediation. - 4.
 When there is a reason to believe the health or safety of one or both parties would be endangered by mediation. - 5.
-When other good cause is shown as determined by the Friend of the Court. - B. The Friend of the Court may refer a case that does not have any of the foregoing conditions to mediation.
-The Friend of the Court may decline to refer the parenting time complaint to mediation if circumstances are present as provided in MCL 552-641(2)(a)-(c).
+When other good cause is shown as determined by the Court, Referee or Friend of the Court. - B. The Friend of the Court may refer a case that does not have any of the foregoing conditions to mediation.
+The Friend of the Court may decline to refer the matters to mediation if circumstances are present as provided in MCL 552-641(2)(a)-(c).